TomasTomecek/the-real-blog/content/post/building-containers-with-buildah-and-ansible.md

 ## Let's start

 ...with the Ansible role itself.
-If you are not familar with the role concept, look at [the excellent Ansible documentation](http://docs.ansible.com/ansible/latest/playbooks_reuse_roles.html).
+If you are not familiar with the role concept, look at [the excellent Ansible documentation](http://docs.ansible.com/ansible/latest/playbooks_reuse_roles.html).

 We will create a simple role which just installs nginx.
-Since I'm most familar with [Fedora](https://download.fedoraproject.org/pub/fedora/linux/releases/27/Docker/x86_64/images/Fedora-Docker-Base-27-1.6.x86_64.tar.xz), that's what we'll use.
+Since I'm most comfortable with [Fedora](https://download.fedoraproject.org/pub/fedora/linux/releases/27/Docker/x86_64/images/Fedora-Docker-Base-27-1.6.x86_64.tar.xz), that's what we'll use.
 Feel free to use the base image which you are most familiar with.